lextoumbourou/notes/notes/reference/papers/thinking-llms-general-instruction-following-with-thought-generation.md

 ![Figure 4 - showing evaluation as win rate of TPO against baseline of GPT4](../../_media/thinking-llms-general-instruction-following-with-thought-generation-fig-4.png)

 *Fig 4: Fine-grained evaluation on unseen instructions from UltraFeedback, broken down by category.
-We measure the win rate of TPO against the direct baseline as judged by GPT4.*
+They measure the win rate of TPO against the direct baseline as judged by GPT4.*

 The method separates the thought process from the final answer, enabling developers to choose whether to display the thought process for interpretability or keep it hidden.
 For example, in Fig 6, you can see the response is separate from the thoughts using the `<R>`; this works similarly to o1-preview, which also hides its internal thought process.